-Though the Fade series exhibited here at The Scottish Gallery is made of polished slate; the majority of Bourne’s work is carved from natural stone.
+The majority of Bourne’s work is carved from natural stone or polished slate.
 Her work is about man’s relationship with the environment and the idea of the passage of time is recurrent in her work.
 Medium is, arguably, the most vital element.
 She treats the material in different ways depending on what she is trying to convey.
 Human intervention, influenced by, and altering, natural processes.
 She explains that each technique helps her to find subtle physical forms for her poetic ideas.

 Public collections include: Aberdeenshire Council, Highland Council, East Lothian Council, North Ayrshire Council, North Lanarkshire Council, Moray Council, Perth and Kinross Council, Barrow Borough Council, West Lothian Council, The Norton Priory Museum in Cheshire, City of Sunderland, Nanao City Japan, Victoria Hospice in Kirkaldy, Mugdock Country Park, Riddles Court, Edinburgh Moray Council, Macmillan Cancer Care, Stobhill Hospital Wards Art Collection.